- Academic Affairs

 Courtney J. Jones Carney (she, her, hers), Director

 Courtney J. Jones Carney began her career at the University of Maryland, Baltimore (UMB) as the Assistant Director of Student Services in January 2011.
 She became the Director of Interprofessional Student Learning and Service Initiatives when the department was created in December 2011.
 Courtney has a proven record of success in creating and implementing programs that examine leadership, student development, culture, diversity, inclusion, and equity.
-She has been the driving force in creating co-curricular programming that focuses on race, culture, identity, intersectionality, and equity.
+She has been a driving force in creating co-curricular programming that focuses on race, culture, identity, intersectionality, and equity.
 Courtney manages a small office that has a huge impact.
 During this academic year, her office offered 66 diversity; inclusion; and equity programs resulting in 1,638 participants. in total, during the 2018-2019 academic year, ISLSI offered 149 seminars focused on leadership development; global literacy; diversity; inclusion; and equity which were attended by a total of 4,166 people.

 Ebony Nicholson (she, her, hers), Academic Coordinator - Diversity & Inclusion Initiatives